tonygoldcrest/drum-hero/README.md

 ### 3. Press play and jam along
 <img width="1541" height="939" alt="image" src="https://github.com/user-attachments/assets/60512f29-2b0c-433f-9a25-459af5bff090" />

-* If the song has stems, use the volume controls and solo/mute to disable the drum track.
+* If the song has stems, use the mixer to adjust levels (e.g. mute drums to make the song drumless).
-* The currently playing measure is highlighted.
+* Three playhead modes are available in Settings: Cursor (follows playback and highlights current notes), Measure (highlights just the current measure), and None.
+* Notes that have already played are dimmed.
 * Click a measure to skip to it.
 * You can switch difficulty in the side menu if expert is too fast.
-* Notes are highlighted with Clone Hero colors by default, but you can turn that off in the side menu.
+* Notes are highlighted with Clone Hero colors by default, but you can turn that off in the Settings.

 ## Roadmap